-Getting married amongst sandy coastal beaches in the Caribbean, or under a canopy of roses at the French Chateau, or even atop a mountain in New Zealand may sound heavenly -- but you'll need to check the local (foreign) laws of the country to make sure your marriage is legal when you return to the states.
+Getting married amongst sandy coastal beaches in the Caribbean, under a canopy of roses at the French Chateau, or even atop a mountain in New Zealand may sound heavenly -- but you'll need to check the local (foreign) laws of the country to make sure your marriage is legal when you return to the states.

 Like U.S. marriage laws, foreign marriage laws vary among locations.
-Most countries require proof of a valid U.S. passport, birth certificate or other proof of residency before a foreign marriage may take place.
-Many countries also require blood and/or medical tests to be completed by the parties.
-Some countries (like France) require one or both parties to have resided in their country for a set period of time (for example, 45 days) prior to a marriage.
+Most countries require proof of a valid U.S. passport, birth certificate, or other proof of residency before a foreign marriage may take place.
+Many countries also require a blood and/or medical tests to be completed by the parties.
+Some countries (like France) require one or both parties to have resided in their country for a set period of time (for example, 45 days) prior to marriage.
 Because the rules vary widely by location, it's necessary to check the foreign marriage laws of your destination wedding location to avoid any lengthy and costly mistakes.

 Getting married in another country legally can be complicated, so read on for a helpful primer on destination weddings for U.S. citizens.

 Validity of Marriages Abroad